PTiringer/nomad-FAIR/docs/howto/programmatic/api.md

 # How to use the API

-This guide is about using NOMAD's REST APIs directly, e.g. via Python's *request*.
+This guide is about using NOMAD's REST APIs directly, e.g. via Python's `requests` library.

 To access the processed data with our client library `nomad-lab` follow [How to access processed data](archive_query.md).
 You can also watch our